- 01Only 47% of Americans can cover a $1,000 emergency — if you're in the other half, building this fund is your most urgent financial priority

 Investment reserve: Covers your properties — vacancy gaps, capital expenditures, evictions, property management fees.
 Once you own rental property, you'll want $10,000-$15,000 per property as a baseline.

 Mixing them is dangerous.
 If a tenant stops paying and you dip into your personal fund, a job loss the next month leaves you exposed on both fronts.
 Keep them separate.
-Fund the personal safety net first.
-Then build the investment reserve.
+Fund the personal safety net first, then build the investment reserve.

 Where to Park Your Fund

-Top HYSAs are paying 5%+ APY right now — the highest rates in over two decades.
-The national average?
-A pathetic 0.45%.
-That means $10,000 in a top account earns roughly $500 a year, while the same amount in a standard savings account earns $45.
-Same money.
-Twelve times the return.
-All for switching accounts.
+A high-yield savings account.
+Not an index fund, not crypto, not a 12-month CD you can't touch.
+Top HYSAs are paying 5%+ APY — the highest rates in over two decades.
+That means $10,000 in a top account earns roughly $500 a year, while the same amount in a standard savings account (0.45% national average) earns $45.
+Same money, twelve times the return.

 Look for: FDIC insurance, no minimum balance fees, and easy transfers to your checking account.
 The point is liquidity with growth — your money is accessible within 24 hours but working harder than cash under the mattress.